QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 net investment in physical capital and $\delta \in (0,1)$ is again a depreciation rate of capital.

-In period $t$ is free to purchase more goods to be consumed and invested in physical capital than its income from supplying capital and labor to the firm, provided that in some other periods its income exceeds its purchases.
+In period $t$, the consumer is free to purchase more goods to be consumed and invested in physical capital than its income from supplying capital and labor to the firm, provided that in some other periods its income exceeds its purchases.

-A household's net excess demand for time $t$ consumption goods is the gap
+A consumer's net excess demand for time $t$ consumption goods is the gap

 $$